 In February 2002, the Company entered into an agreement to license certain intellectual property with Johns Hopkins University.
 The agreement calls for payments to be made by the Company upon the commencement of product sales, in the form of a royalty of 2.5% on net sales of the product.
-As of the three months ended March 31, 2015 the Company has not commenced product sales and therefore has recognized no royalties on product sales.
+As of June 30, 2015 the Company has not commenced product sales and therefore has recognized no royalties on product sales.